26th March 2016. At long last the "Book" has commenced!

-The website was spring-cleaned over Easter, shelves washed down, date indexing initiated,
+The website was spring-cleaned over Easter 2016, date indexing initiated,

 essential to storing the building materials and tools for a Book under Construction.